 You are officially starting the process of taking control of your life.

 Step number 2 is creating a POA- a plan of action.
 These are the action steps you are going to take in the pursuit of achieving your goal.

 What I want you to do right now, grab your planner.
 If you don’t have a physical planner, get your phone calendar or download this printable.
 Open up to this month and at the top of each week write down that one goal you have for the month.

 Then pick three time slots (this week only) that you will take action on your goal.
 Write down precisely what that action will be.
 Schedule the time for yourself as if it were any other appointment and don’t break that appointment with your goal.
 You will repeat this process every week for the rest of the month.

 This eliminates the excuse that you don’t have time because you are sitting down right now making time.

 The excuse that most people have before even attempting to achieve a goal is “I don’t know how” or “ I don’t know where to start”.
 That may be true, but you are not going to let it hold you back anymore.

-Your next step is to find 1 person who has achieved what you are setting out to accomplish and talk to them.
+Your next step is to find one person who has achieved what you are setting out to accomplish and talk to them.
 You can call them or meet them in person.

-On your calendar, make 1 of your 3 action items for this week to find someone you are interested in talking to and make an initial introduction with them.
-Try to schedule a time where you both can talk let them know why your doing this.
+On your calendar, make one of your three action items for this week to find someone you are interested in talking to and make an initial introduction with them.
+Try to schedule a time where you both can talk let them know why you’re doing this.
 Most people are more than happy to talk to you.
-Trust me I’ve done it many times.
+Trust me, I’ve done it many times.

-When you have an interview confirmed you will write down 10 questions that you want to ask them about how they achieved their goal.
+When you have an interview confirmed you will write down ten questions that you want to ask them about how they achieved their goal.